-This treasure trove includes posters, lobby cards, stills, press kits, and other memorabilia that reflect social and cultural attitudes on race over the past century, and how those attitudes played out in Hollywood.
+This singular treasure trove of rare artifacts includes posters, lobby cards, stills, press kits, and other memorabilia that reflect social and cultural attitudes on race over the past century, and how those attitudes played out in Hollywood.
 A Hollywood Chinese Album will layout this material as a visual journey to trace ways the film industry has ingrained a particular cinematic imagination of the Chinese into American culture and consciousness.
 Although A Hollywood Chinese Album centers on the Chinese, its analysis will be relevant to other ethnic and marginalized groups as well, challenging prejudiced assumptions about minorities in America.

-As a countermeasure to these fabricated portrayals, a key component in A Hollywood Chinese Album will illuminate Chinese American film artists, presenting stories of resistance that will empower readers with alternative narratives that inspire.
-These stories range from contemporary filmmakers and actors that were interviewed for the documentary, to pioneers like Marion Wong who directed the earliest feature film by an Asian American in 1916
+As a countermeasure to fabricated portrayals, a key component in A Hollywood Chinese Album will illuminate Chinese American film artists, presenting stories of resistance that will empower readers with alternative narratives that inspire.
+These stories range from contemporary filmmakers and actors that were interviewed for the documentary, to pioneers like Marion Wong who directed the earliest feature film by an Asian American in 1916.

 A Hollywood Chinese Album will be written by Arthur Dong, author of the American Book Award-winning Forbidden City, USA: Chinatown Nightclubs 1936-1970.